HarperDB/documentation/docs/developers/rest.md

 GET /Product/?price=lt=100|[rating=5&[tag=fast|tag=scalable|tag=efficient]&inStock=true]
 ```

-### Multi-part primary keys
+### Multipart primary keys

-For tables with multi-part primary keys, the primary key values can be specified in the URL path, separated by slashes.
-This allows us to perform hierarchical searchs.
+For tables with multipart primary keys, the primary key values can be specified in the URL path, separated by slashes.
+This allows us to perform hierarchical queries.
 For example, if we added a product:

 ```http
 PUT /Product/electronics/123